Jared-Godar/codeup_notes/admin/daily_quotes.md

 Learn on something you are willing to destroy.
 Mistakes are inevitable - learn on something where the stakes are low.
 Learn to sew on scraps.

+13OCT21
+> REMINDER: Boot Camp | Full-immersion | Career Accelerator
+- Not going to be comfortable
+- Will Feel like moving too fast
+- Feel like you dont have the foundation
+- **Trust the process**
+- Continue to movce forward
+- Things will click